 Josh DeWind is Director of the Migration Program and the Dissertation Proposal Development Fellowship (DPDF) Programs.
 Since receiving his PhD in anthropology from Columbia University in 1977, his research and writing has focused internationally on issues of migration.
 Under his leadership since 1994, the Council's activities related to migration have evolved from an initial focus on fostering the interdisciplinary development of immigration studies within the United States -- through research fellowships, thematic working groups, and a national conference -- to promoting migration studies internationally through collaborative working groups and research about relations between internal and international migration to development and about other international aspects of migration, including religion and education.
 The DPDF Program assists graduate students based at American universities in preparing dissertation and funding research proposals in a wide range of interdisciplinary fields of study.
 He is co-editor with Charles Hirschman and Philip Kasinitz of the Migration Program's "flagship" publication, The Handbook of International Migration: The American Experience (Russell Sage Foundation, 1999) and, most recently, he co-edited with Jennifer Holdaway, Migration and Development Within and Across Borders: Research and Policy Perspectives on Internal and International Migration (International Organization on Migration, 2008).

-Alexa S. Dietrich is program director for the Council’s Scholarly Borderlands initiative and tenured associate professor of anthropology at Wagner College.
-She is trained in medical anthropology and epidemiology, earning both a PhD and MPH from Emory University, with research funding from the Wenner-Gren Foundation and the National Science Foundation.
+Alexa S. Dietrich is program director for the Council’s Scholarly Borderlands initiative, and codirector of the Program on Religion and the Public Sphere.
+She is trained in medical anthropology and epidemiology, earning both a PhD and MPH from Emory University, with research funding from the Wenner-Gren Foundation, the National Science Foundation, the Center for Puerto Rican Studies, and the Rockefeller Archives.
 Her interests lie at the intersections of culture and health, technology and the natural environment, and the application of qualitative and quantitative research methods.
-She conducted community action research for seven years in the northern pharmaceutical corridor of Puerto Rico, published in the monograph The Drug Company Next Door: Pollution, Jobs, and Community Health in Puerto Rico (NYU Press, 2013), winner of the Julian Steward Award for the best book in environmental anthropology in 2015.
-Her current research focuses on comparative environmental health vulnerabilities, preparedness, decision-making, and resilience within multigenerational Staten Island families and communities of Latino immigrants in New York City and Portland, OR.
-She has been recognized with faculty awards in teaching and service, as well as the Rudolf Virchow Award from the Critical Anthropology for Global Health Caucus of the Society for Medical Anthropology.
-She sits on the Board of Directors for La Colmena, Staten Island’s community jobs resource center, where she also reports meeting minutes in both English and Spanish.
+She conducted community action research over seven years in the northern pharmaceutical corridor of Puerto Rico, published in the monograph The Drug Company Next Door: Pollution, Jobs, and Community Health in Puerto Rico (NYU Press, 2013), winner of the Julian Steward Award for the best book in environmental anthropology in 2015.
+Her current research projects focus on comparative environmental health vulnerabilities, preparedness, decision-making, and resilience in New York City, Portland, OR, and Puerto Rico.
+She sits on the Board of Directors of La Colmena, Staten Island’s community jobs and immigration resource center, and maintains an appointment as associate professor of anthropology at Wagner College.

 Sarah Doty is project director of the Cuba Program and has worked at the Council since July 2005.
 She has over eighteen years of experience working in Cuba and has helped organize academic and cultural programs for the Center for Cross-Cultural Studies, Princeton University, and Colorado College.
 She holds a BA in international studies from the School for International Training, where she worked and studied in Cuba, Samoa, and Venezuela.
 She received an MA in international relations from Boston University in 2004 and an MPH in health policy and management from the Mailman School of Public Health at Columbia University in 2009.